ExmgElements/exmg-paper-datatable/README.md

 # \<exmg-datatable\>
 ================

-Material design datatable.
+Polymer 2.0 Material design datatable.
 Please visit the [API Documentation and demo](http://exmg.github.io/exmg-datatable/) page for more information.

+Please note due to the removal of support for extending native elements in Polymer 2.0 it was not possible to create a hybrid approach for the data table.
+Old version is available here [EXM-DATATABLE Polymer 1.0](https://github.com/exmg/exm-datatable).

 Supports:
  - Paper(Material design) style data table